Generalized integrands and bond portfolios: Pitfalls and counter examples: Introduction

 \section{Introduction}

-In this article we consider continuous time bond markets for which there exists a unique equivalent martingale measure (e.m.m.).
+In this article, we consider continuous time bond markets for which there exists a unique equivalent martingale measure (e.m.m.).
 It is well-known that the uniqueness of the e.m.m. does not in general imply that such a market is complete.
-We have here adopted the standard definition of complete market, which we shall call $L^\infty$\textit{-completeness} and which reads, omitting details: \\
+We have here adopted the standard definition of complete market, which we shall call $L^\infty $\textit{-completeness} and which reads, omitting details:

-\textit{Every random variable $X$ in $L^\infty$ is replicable by an admissible $H'$-valued self-financed portfolio process $\theta,$ where $H'$ is the strong dual of $H,$ the state space of the price process}. \\
+\begin{quote} \textit{Every random variable $X$ in $L^\infty$ is replicable by an admissible $H'$-valued self-financed portfolio process $\theta,$ where $H'$ is the dual of $H,$ the state space of the price process.} \end{quote}

-To our knowledge, such \textit{non-completeness results} was first established in \cite{Bj-Ka-Ru97} and \cite{Bj-Ma-Ka-Ru97} (see Proposition 4.7 of \cite{Bj-Ka-Ru97} and Proposition 6.9 of \cite{Bj-Ma-Ka-Ru97}).
-The considered price model was a jump-diffusion model with a finite dimensional Brownian motion (B.m.) and an infinite mark space, and $H$ was the sup normed Banach space of continuous functions on $[0,\infty[$ with vanishing limit at $\infty.$ It was also proved that this market is \textit{approximately complete,} i.e. the subspace of replicable random variables is dense in $L^\infty,$ if and only if the e.m.m. is unique (see Proposition 6.10 and Theorem 6.11 of \cite{Bj-Ma-Ka-Ru97}).
+To our knowledge, such \textit{noncompleteness results} were first established in \cite{BjKaRu97} and \cite{BjMaKaRu97} (see Proposition 4.7 of \cite{BjKaRu97} and Proposition 6.9 of \cite{BjMaKaRu97}).
+The considered price model was a jump-diffusion model with a finite dimensional Brownian motion (B.m.) and an infinite mark space, and $H$ was the sup normed Banach space of continuous functions on $[0,\infty[$ with vanishing limit at $\infty.$ It was also proved that this market is \textit{approximately complete,} that is, the subspace of replicable random variables is dense in $L^\infty,$ if and only if the e.m.m. is unique (see Proposition 6.10 and Theorem 6.11 of \cite{BjMaKaRu97}).

-Similar results were proved in \cite{E.T-Bond-Completeness} (see Theorem 4.1, Theorem 4.2 and Remark 4.6 of \cite{E.T-Bond-Completeness}) for the case of price models introduced in \cite{I.E.-E.T-2005}, where the price is a $H$-valued process driven by a standard cylindrical B.m. (c.f. \cite{DaPrato-Zabczyk}) and where $H$ is a Sobolev space of continuous functions.
-Also various topological vector spaces $A$ for which these markets are $A$-complete (change $L^\infty$ to $A$ in the above definition) were specified in Theorem 4.3 of \cite{E.T-Bond-Completeness}.
-Hedging in the case of a Markovian price model was considered in \cite{Carmona-Tehr}.
+Similar results were proved in \cite{ETBondCompleteness} (see Theorem 4.1, Theorem 4.2 and Remark~4.6 of \cite{ETBondCompleteness}) for the case of price models introduced in \cite{IEET2005}, where the price is a $H$-valued process driven by a standard cylindrical B.m. (cf. \cite{DaPratoZabczyk}) and where $H$ is a Sobolev space of continuous functions.
+Also various topological vector spaces $A$ for which these markets are $A$-complete (change $L^\infty$ to $A$ in the above definition) were specified in Theorem 4.3 of \cite{ETBondCompleteness}.
+Hedging in the case of a Markovian price model was considered in \cite{CarmonaTehr}.